 The waiter introduced himself and handed a menu to Travis.
 “What can I get for our esteemed guests this evening?”

-“I think we will have a bottle of your finest champagne for the table,” he said, winking at Charlotte.
-“And just a few more moments to peruse the menu, if you don’t mind?”
+“I think we will have a bottle of your finest champagne for the table,” he said and winked at Charlotte.
+“I’ll need just a few more moments to peruse the menu, if you don’t mind?”

 “Take your time, Mr. Jones.”